 If you add up the initial 4-6 months to review the application, the 6 months for the response to the Office Action, the 3 months for the publication period in the Official Gazette, and the 2-3 months for the issuance of the certificate of registration, you get a total of about 12-18 months to get a trademark.
 This may seem like a long time to most people, but it’s important to understand exactly why it takes so long.

 The Date of Filing

-To start off with, it should be noted that although the entire trademark registration process may take over a year to complete, a trademark applicant attains trademark protection from the moment that the trademark application is filed.
-Assuming you are eventually granted a federal trademark registration, your federal trademark rights will always be retroactive to the date of the initial filing of your trademark application.
+To start off with, it should be noted that although the entire trademark registration process may take over a year to complete, a trademark applicant attains trademark protection from the moment that the application is filed.
+Assuming you are eventually granted a federal trademark registration, your federal trademark rights will always be retroactive to the date of the initial filing.

-For instance, let’s say that you file a trademark application on January 1, 2013.
-Because it usually takes about 13-18 months to complete the trademark registration process, let’s say your trademark registration certificate is not actually issued until April 15, 2014.
-Even though you trademark registration certificate was not issued until April 2014, your federal trademark rights would be retroactive to date of the initial filing, which in this example is January 1, 2013.
+For instance, let’s say that you filed a trademark application on January 1, 2023.
+Because it usually takes about 12-18 months to complete the trademark registration process, your trademark registration certificate is likely to not actually be issued until something like April 15, 2024.
+Even though you trademark registration certificate was not issued until April 2024, your federal trademark rights would be retroactive to date of the initial filing, which in this example was January 1, 2023.

 Once the trademark application is filed, it will usually take the Trademark Office about 4-6 months to review the application.
 In their initial review, the Trademark Office is really looking to see if there are any mistakes on the application, or if the applied-for mark conflicts with any other registered trademarks.

 If the trademark application is found to be in conflict with a previously-registered mark, of if there are any other issues with the application, then the Trademark Office will issue an Office Action.
 An Office Action is just a letter from the Trademark Office that identifies the problems or issues with the application that must be corrected or addressed.
 An applicant is usually then given 6 months to respond to the Office Action.